University of Southampton Students' Union: Late 20th century

-Council and Senate of the university' and so with the creation of a new Southampton University, as it was colloquially known, lead to the reformation of the union as Southampton University Students' Union or more simply SUSU.
+Council and Senate of the university' and so with the creation of a new Southampton University, as it was colloquially known, there was a reformation of the union as Southampton University Students' Union, or more simply, SUSU.
 In celebration, the games room of West Building was renovated into a bar, which would be extended with a sun room to form what is the current 'The Stag's' pub.
-The student union during this period continued with a growing number of societies, regular dances and annual Union balls and the annual Rag day where students processed in fancy dress through the streets in the aim of raising money.
+The student union during this period continued with a growing number of societies, regular dances and annual Union balls, and the annual Rag day, where students processed in fancy dress through the streets in the aim of raising money.

-During the 1960s the university was set to expand at an even greater rate following the publication of the Robbins Report with a large number of new buildings added to the campus, new halls of residence added to the surrounding area of Southampton and more students, aiming to teach 4,000 students by the end of the decade-long masterplan in 1967.
-The Union reacted to the changes to the university's make-up and courses through new innovations such as the first Arts Festival in March 1961 to respond to the opening of two new building to house the Arts Faculty and the offering of courses in the Arts for the first time.
+During the 1960s, the university was set to expand at an even greater rate, following the publication of the Robbins Report, with a large number of new buildings added to the campus, new halls of residence added to the surrounding area of Southampton and more students, aiming to teach 4,000 students by the end of the decade-long masterplan in 1967.
+The Union reacted to the changes to the university's make-up and courses through new innovations such as the first Arts Festival in March 1961 to respond to the opening of two new buildings to house the Arts Faculty and the offering of courses in the Arts for the first time.
 The annual events of the Rag day and the Union dinner were both heavily criticised in this time, for being unruly and elitist respectively, with the Rag day having to be cancelled in 1960 after the university threatened disciplinary action and was only resurrected in 1963 while the Union dinner remained.
 The era also saw the beginning of widespread protests and political action on campus on a wide range of topics from local issues to international solidarity events.